fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_h_csm/readme.md

 	//mi123645 @ 2009 - 2010
 	//Harry @ 2022
 	```
+	* v1.2h (2023-1-15)
+		* Request by eviltechno
+		* Support L4D1
+		* Use CookiesCached to save player character.
+Player will have same character if rejoin server next time.

 	* v1.1h (2022-11-22)
 		* Change prop m_survivorCharacter when change l4d1 or l4d2 model only
 		* Save Menu Position